puginarug/GreenTemp/README.md

 - Each board was encapsulated in a humidity-proof plastic box in order to keep the electric components dry and safe.
 - The project is powered by a 12V power source, which is converted to a 5V with the help of a buck-converter.
 - Each box is placed in the desired locations, according to the researcher's interest.

-In this project, we were interested in taking samples and analyzing temperature points in the greenhouse, while examining the change of temperatures as a function of:
-  1. The height of the sample point.
-  2. The distance of the sample point from the greenhouse's cooling pad system.

 # Our Circuit Diagram
 the connections were made on the back of the board according to the schematics down below: